CarlosSanabriaM/vagrant-docker-python3/README.md

 Whenever you change the `docker-compose.yml` file, you need to run `vagrant reload` to redefine the Vagrant box.

-If you need another version of Docker compose, you need to specify the `compose_version` option in the Vagrantfile (defaults to `1.24.1`), in the `config.vm.provision :docker_compose` line.

 ## Jupyter project

 ### IPython